 - Doing chalk art on the driveway covers art, creativity, and color matching and fine motor skills for younger kids

 ►This is not cheating the system!
 This is just the reality of home education and it takes a new way of looking at things!
-If you’re having trouble with this, definitely check out our post about deschooling.
+If you’re having trouble wrapping your head around this or thinking your kids won’t get the learning they need, definitely check out our post about deschooling.

 Homeschool Credit Hours